Honors & Awards

 The recipients of this award must be program students who have completed a minimum of two semesters as full-time students or 50 percent of their programs as part-time students.
 These students must also have a minimum 3.0 GPA, demonstrated leadership ability and excellence in performance of their chosen career, and experience with representing Gwinnett Tech in a positive manner and promoting good public relations.

 Student Organization Leadership Award is given to club officers that exemplify leadership qualities within their student organization.
 This person motivates, encourages, provides vision for the group, and leads by example.
 This award recognizes their hard work and pays tribute to their achievements on campus and in the community.
-The recipients must be current club officers in good academic standing.
+The recipients must have been club officers for the current school year in good academic standing.
+Recipients must complete one or more of the following: